Consensus Algorithms and the Decomposition-Separation Theorem: Introduction

-Sonin \cite{Sonin:08} in his so-called Decomposition-Separation (D-S) Theorem, suggests an elegant and illuminating physical interpretation of the dynamics in (\ref{modelss}), which we now report for completeness; Starts with a forward propagating Markov chain $\{ m(n) \}$ with $\{ P_{N \times N}(n) \}$ as its transition chain:
+Sonin, in his so-called Decomposition-Separation (D-S) Theorem \cite{Sonin:08}, suggests an elegant and illuminating physical interpretation of the dynamics in (\ref{DS-modelss}), which we now report for completeness: Start with a forward propagating Markov chain with $(N \times N)$ transition matrices $P(t)$ and associated sequence of probability distribution vectors $m(t)$: